 Suspected serial killer escapes from police custody in Kenya’s Nairobi

-Collins Jumaisi, who is accused of dismembering 42 women’s bodies, breaks out of a police station along with 12 others.
+Collins Jumaisi Khalusha, who is accused of murdering 42 women, breaks out of a police station along with 12 others.

-A manhunt is under way in Kenya after the escape from a Nairobi police cell of a man police claim had confessed to murdering and dismembering 42 women.
+A manhunt is under way in Kenya after the escape from a Nairobi police cell of a man police claim had confessed to murdering 42 women after dismembered bodies were found in a quarry.

 Collins Jumaisi Khalusha, 33, described by police as a “vampire, a psychopath” after his arrest on July 15, broke out on Tuesday morning along with 12 undocumented Eritrean migrants, Kenya police spokeswoman Resila Onyango said.